Full Time RVing—How to Downsize Your Home to an RV

 This should be your largest pile of clothes!
 You may be reluctant to part with expensive business and dress clothes, but consider your new lifestyle and be realistic.

 Donate or sell: Unless you know that you'll need them for specific occasions, you probably won't need business suits, very dressy clothes, dress shoes, winter boots or a large selection of purses.
 If you plan to follow the sun in your RV, you can also get rid of heavy sweaters, winter coats, winter boots and other winter items.
-Keep one coat, scarf and hat if you must, just for old time's sake!
+Keep one coat, scarf, hat and gloves for possible winter visits to friends or relatives!

 Clothes to Trash